nandinitiw/nandinitiw/README.md

 ---

-## 📫 Connect With Me
+## 📫 connect with me!

 📧 nandinit@andrew.cmu.edu

 🪽 [LinkedIn](https://linkedin.com/in/nandini-tiwari)

-🌐 Check out my projects below!
+🌐 check out my projects below!

 <!--
 **nandinitiw/nandinitiw** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.